tobiasbriones/microprocessors---cp-unah-is911/activating-a-digital-output/review.md

 > you still have to pay for it (and many $$$).
 >
 > Source: *Popular opinion with my own style*

+## Alternatives

+Some online simulation tools have been developed these years.
+One modern IoT simulation web app for making projects I found is [Wokwi](https://wokwi.com).
+I fully recommended for your personal projects, it is cool and looks nice to the eye.
+It lacks some or many things obviously, but it sets a good example of modern applications, and is also free, and usable with no 90s bureaucracy.

+More of these applications are being developed nowadays, I also have major projects for other domains like mathematics, so make sure to research before using an archaic and proprietary software if you don't want to end up paying unnecessary licenses.
+Commercial software is good sometimes, but it has to be worthy.
+I encourage you to support open-source or at least free projects that are trying hard to make things better.